 3. Read, Read, Read

 After my girlfriend wakes up, we eat, and then it’s time to read.
 I read everything.
-Literally everything that I find interesting on Medium’s homepage, on WordPress, on Flipboard.
+Literally everything that I find interesting on WordPress, on Flipboard, on a Quora.

 I consume content like crazy.

 Then I read a few chapters from a book, a short story, a novel.
 I spend 2–3 hours doing just that.

 The more you feed your brain, the more you are able to connect the dots, to feel inspired, to get a sense of the conversation that is taking place in the community.